Breastfeeding after implants

 In general, most patients should be able to breast feed after having breast implants provided that they were able to before surgery.
 Sometimes there is some tissue cut during the augmentation depending upon the approach, and this may impact the total milk production volume.

 The vast majority of patients who undergo breast augmentation surgery will be able to breast-feed.
 Unfortunately, there is no way of knowing exactly what the percentage of loss of ability to breast-feed is given that some women are not able to breast-feed ( with or without breast implant surgery).
-I hope this helps.